 A recent paper by Guggenberger, Maor, Park and Simon (2023) – contributing to a McKinsey Report – The State of Organisations 2023: Ten shifts transforming organisations – highlighted 10 key organisational shifts in 2023 that are worth considering and contextualising in our own environment.

-Needless to say our thirst for speed has never changed – I remember being told ‘velocity’ was everything especially in the digital world.
+Needless to say, our thirst for speed has never changed – I remember being told ‘velocity’ was everything, especially in the digital world.
 The notion of resilience – especially in the context of coming out of COVID (still with us by the way) – remains critical in the workplace if we are to move forward.
-I do share some scepticism in this space - https://www.ubss.edu.au/article/concern-about-student-wellbeing – myth-or-reality/ - but do acknowledge the importance nevertheless.
+I do share some scepticism in this space – Concern about student wellbeing – myth or reality - but do acknowledge the importance nevertheless.

-This balance between being on site and working from anywhere has become a no-brainer.
-Traditional notions of being able to observe workers at all times is flawed.
+This balance between being on-site and working from anywhere has become a no-brainer.
+Traditional notions of being able to observe workers at all times are flawed.
 The real issue is about productivity – and if this can be managed or improved through a hybrid combination – then all the better.
-Also see - https://www.ubss.edu.au/article/a-return-to-campus-for-students-and-staff-part-of-the-new-reality/ and https://www.ubss.edu.au/article/travels-with-the-greying-digital-nomad-an-italian-adventure/
+Also see: A Return to Campus for Students and Staff – part of the new reality and Travels with the Greying Digital Nomad – an Italian adventure

 In place of being frightened by AI – the real issue at hand is to embrace it as much as possible.
-There were a number of highly successful AI initiatives during COVID that should lead the way as we emerge from the shadows - https://www.ubss.edu.au/article/ai-disruption-assessment/ and https://www.ubss.edu.au/article/chatgpt-a-two-way-conversation/
+There were a number of highly successful AI initiatives during COVID that should lead the way as we emerge from the shadows – AI, disruption and assessment and ChatGPT a two-way conversation.

-Training, training and more training is paramount.
+Training, training and more training are paramount.
 Making sure that all staff are capable and confident is essential.

 Recruiting new talent and retaining the ‘not so new’ has become critical – often referred to as a tightrope given that it is often fragile and vulnerable for both the employee and the employer

 Transformation leadership is the best option moving forward.
-Leaders must learn to allow others to lead and at the same time provide clear and inspiring leadership modelling - https://www.ubss.edu.au/article/transformational-leadership-is-the-new-reality/
+Leaders must learn to allow others to lead and at the same time provide clear and inspiring leadership modelling – Transformational leadership is the new reality

 D, E and I are now essential.
 The issues need to be treated with sincerity and the projects/programs need to be meaningful and as effective as possible.
 It should not be about tokenism – it needs to be genuine and embedded – but also sensible and appropriate.

-Efficiency (and productivity) should never be undermined nor underestimated.
+Efficiency (and productivity) should never be undermined or underestimated.
 If we remain efficient and focussed much can be achieved.
 Perhaps it is time to ‘reload’ and get things moving again in this space.